foundriesio/docs/source/tutorials/getting-started-with-docker/extra-commands.rst

 Docker Logs
 """""""""""
-Often, it is useful to watch Docker container logs.

 Use ``docker logs <container name>`` to see the container's logs.
 If you want the command to keep following the log, use the ``--follow`` parameter: